oils-for-unix/oils/doc/options.md

 ### Setting Options Via Command Line Flags

-You typically invoke the `shopt` builtin at the the top of a script, but you can also set options at the command line:
+You typically invoke the `shopt` builtin at the top of a script, but you can also set options at the command line:

     osh -O errexit -c 'shopt -p -o'  # turn on Bourne option